Said El Mansour Cherkaoui is based in Northern California, USA, and can be reached at firstname.lastname@example.org

 His Excellency Mr. Arthur Riley U.S. Ambassador in Morocco – Omar Bouafi Executive at Glocentra – Said El Mansour Cherkaoui who in 2004 is representing 25 U.S. Food Companies at the American Cafe Trade Show organized in Casablanca – Morocco by the U.S. Food and Drug Administration, U.S. Department of Commerce, U.S. Department of State and the U.S. Embassy in Morocco.
 This Tradeshow was set to facilitate the Signing of the United States-Morocco Free Trade Agreement

-Said El Mansour Cherkaoui The U.S.-Moroccan Free Trade Agreement (FTA), signed in 2006, made Morocco the first African country to sign such agreement with the United States.
-Such action has renewed the privileged that Morocco had to be the first … Continue reading Trade and Diplomacy: USA and Morocco December 16, 2020
+Said El Mansour Cherkaoui The U.S.-Moroccan Free Trade Agreement (FTA), signed in 2006, made Morocco the first African country to sign such an agreement with the United States.
+Such action has renewed the privilege that Morocco had to be the first … Continue reading Trade and Diplomacy: USA and Morocco December 16, 2020

 Editor: Said El Mansour Cherkaoui, Ph.D.
 The Morocco Free Trade Agreement (MAFTA) went into effect on January 1, 2006.
 Under the agreement most Moroccan goods enter the United States duty free and virtually all will enter free by the time it is fully implemented on January 1, 2023.
 The Morocco FTA does NOT provide a merchandise processing Continue reading